idrave/FOND-ASP/README.md

 Where `id/2` symbols are generating automatically by the PDDL parser to describe the states and actions assigned to each integer ID.

-## Running the FOND-ASP planning system
+## Running the FOND-ASP planning system for solving FOND+

 To see all options available run: